- Glossary

 - Industry data: Look for industry data that can give you insight into relevant financial forecasts to predict where challenges may lie in the coming quarters.
 Look for press releases and other information published by your competitors about their financial successes, acquisitions, and other growth factors.

 - Employee data: Check out data related to employee turnover and read over any feedback you’ve received from your team members over the past year or so.
-Do you notice any trends that might help paint a picture of where to focus or refine your goals and KPIs?
+Do you notice any trends that might help paint a picture of where to focus or refine your goals and KPI?

 Take a collaborative approach

-KPIs and performance management frameworks
+KPI and performance management frameworks

 Many people think of annual reviews when they hear the term “performance management.”
 While annual reviews are a component of a performance management framework, they’re not the central focus.

 Performance management frameworks, or cycles, help keep teams on the same page.
 They’re a continuous process focused on improving performance by setting individual and team goals.
-In a performance management framework, these goals align with the target KPIs you established.
+In a performance management framework, these goals align with the target KPI you established.
 They include planning, reviewing, and assessing progress, and empowering people to develop their skills and abilities.

 Create a performance management framework in 4 steps